huntergps/handbook-docs/Fuse/06 - Data Binding.md

 At any point in a Fuse @(Node) tree, there is a *data context*.
 A data binding on any node will be relative to the current data context on the node.
 By default, this data context is `null`, and any data binding will just return null or empty values.

 To set the data context, you typically add a *behavior* to a node that provides the data context, such as a `<JavaScript>` tag.
-When using a ´<JavaScript>` tag, the `module.exports` from the module specified will become the data context of the node the.
+When using a `<JavaScript>` tag, the `module.exports` from the module specified will become the data context of the node the.

 Some behaviors, such as `<Each>` will take objects from the current data context and specify different data contexts for each child node.